 When people request their medical record for themselves or to be sent to other health care professionals, they sign a written form authorizing release of the information.
 Then a staff member at the doctor’s office or hospital usually releases a copy of the record or creates a summary of all or part of the record.
 Generally, people need only the most useful medical information and not a complete record, which may contain a lot of information that is not useful to them.
 (See also Introduction to Making the Most of Health Care Introduction to Making the Most of Health Care To make the most out of available health care options, people should participate actively in their health care process.
 Active and effective participation means many things, including the following... read more .)

-To make sure they have what they need, people should maintain a personal medical record of the most significant information.
+To make sure they always have what they need, people should maintain a personal medical record of the most significant information.
 They should not rely on memory.
 Immunization records, which are traditionally kept for children, should be kept current throughout life.
-People should write or ask someone to write their drug regimen on one sheet of paper to keep with their medical record.
-They should also keep a copy of their drug regimen with them at all times in case they need emergency medical care.
+People should write or ask someone to write their medication regimen on one sheet of paper to keep with their medical record.
+They should also keep a copy of their medication regimen with them at all times in case they need emergency medical care.
 This information can be updated as the regimen changes.
 Copies of laboratory results should be included with the medical record for future reference.
+Keeping a list of significant test results (for example, x-rays, electrocardiograms, echocardiograms, colonoscopies) can be quite useful.
 People may also want to keep a diary of their symptoms with their medical record.

 Increasingly, health care practitioners are recording and storing medical records electronically.
 This practice has the potential to enable different practitioners who care for the same person to share information about the person more easily and with fewer errors.